top of page

 LEGAL DISCLAIMER

 These materials have been prepared by the Hancock Law Firm for informational purposes only and are not legal advice.
 This information is not intended to create, and the receipt of it does not constitute, a lawyer-client relationship.
 Internet subscribers and on-line readers should not act upon this information without seeking professional counsel.
-Do not send us information until you speak with one of our lawyers and get authorization to send that information to us.
+Do not send HLF information until you speak with Dan Hancock and get authorization to send that information to HLF.

 Privacy Policy Notice

-At the Hancock Law Firm, we value our clients' privacy and have protected the confidentiality of the personal information clients have given us for over one hundred years.
+Hancock Law Firm values the clients' privacy and confidentiality.
 Under federal law, attorneys, like other professionals who advise clients on personal financial matters, are required to inform their clients of their policies regarding privacy of client information.
-The attorneys at the Hancock Law Firm have been and continue to be bound by professional standards of confidentiality found in Rule 1.6 of the Model Rules of Professional Conduct adopted by the Arkansas Supreme Court, which are even more stringent than those required by federal law.
+Hancock Law Firm has been and will continue to be bound by professional standards of confidentiality found in Rule 1.6 of the Model Rules of Professional Conduct adopted by the Arkansas Supreme Court, which are even more stringent than those required by federal law.

-In the course of providing our clients advice concerning income and other taxes, estate and personal financial planning, employment questions and personal debt issues, we receive significant nonpublic personal financial information from our clients.
-Clients of the Hancock Law Firm should know that all information that we receive from clients is held in confidence, and is not released to people outside the firm, except as agreed to by the client, or as required under an applicable law or under the Model Rules of Professional Conduct.
+In the course of providing clients advice concerning income and other taxes, estate and personal financial planning, employment questions and personal debt issues, HLF receives significant nonpublic personal financial information from the clients.
+Clients of the Hancock Law Firm should know that all information that HLF may receive from its clients is held in confidence, and is not released to people outside the firm, except as agreed to by the client, or as required under an applicable law or under the Model Rules of Professional Conduct.

 bottom of page